Good Morning, this is Capital Essence’s Market Outlook (the technical analysis of financial markets) for Monday June 21, 2021.

-As such, the SPDR S&P Retail ETF (XRT) rose 0.47 percent on the day and up about 11 percent YTD, outperformed the S&P. Now the question is what’s next?
-Below is an update look at a trade in XRT.
+Energy stocks are set for a second-weekly loss even as the oil prices remained firm.
+As such, the Energy Select Sector SPDR Fund (XLE) tumbled 2.96 percent on the day but is up more than 38 percent YTD, outperformed the S&P. Now the question is what’s next?
+Below is an update look at a trade in XLE.

 The graphics below are from our “U.S. Market Trading Map”, show the near-term technical bias and trading ranges.
 As shown, the underlying is in a short-term bullish trend when the price bars are painted in green.
 The underlying is in a short-term bearish trend when the price bars are painted in red.
 The yellow bars identify period of neutral or sideways trading pattern.
 Additionally, the light-blue shading represents the short-term trading range.
 A move above or below that range is considered overbought (as represents by the red shading) or oversold (as represents by the dark-green shading).
 Readings above or below the red and green shaded areas are considered extremely overbought or extremely oversold.

-XRT has resistance near 53.
+XLE has resistance around 58.
 Short-term traders could use that level as the logical level to measure risk against.

 Chart 1.2 – S&P 500 index (daily)

-Short-term technical outlook remains bullish (buy).
-Last changed September 14, 2020 from bearish (sell) – (see area ‘A’ in the chart).
+Short-term technical outlook remains bearish (sell).
+Last changed June 16, 2021 from bullish (buy) – (see area ‘A’ in the chart).

 [Note: for more details analysis, please take a look at our “US Market ETF Trading Map”]